Dog registration quick links

 - If your registration fees are paid after 31 July late penalties will apply

 All dogs over three months old are required to be registered.
-Each dog should be registered at the address where they spend the majority of time.
+Each dog should be registered at the address where they are kept at the majority of the time.

 If you are registering your dog for the first time:

 - Download dog registration form.
-Send completed registration form and any relevant documents to Animal Control, either via email: email@example.com, by post, or in person at Council's Customer Service Centres.
+Send completed registration form and any relevant documents to Animal Control, either via email: email@example.com, by post, or in person at Council's Customer Service Centres in Blenheim or Picton.

 If you already have a dog or dogs registered in Marlborough, you will also be able to register any additional dogs using online dog services.